Afar Revolutionary Democratic Unity Front: Activities

 In March 1995, ARDUF was involved in the kidnapping of Italian tourists in the Afar Region of Ethiopia, resulting in an Ethiopian military campaign against the group, coordinated with the Eritrean government.
 Travelers reported clashes between ARDUF and Ethiopian government forces in the Dallol district through 1995, including attacks on the homes and property of Afar People's Democratic Organization (APDO) members as "traitors", which led an end of all traffic on caravan trade routes through the Dallol area and resulting food shortages.
 Political attempts at reconciliation were made in October 1997 with the creation of an Afar conference, and again in November, though both of these failed.
 Mohamooda Gaas made a statement declaring unilateral cease-fire with government forces on 5 June 1998 after the beginning of the 1998-2000 Eritrean-Ethiopian War and an Eritrean attack on the town of Alitena, inhabited primarily by Irob people (an ethnicity closely related linguistically to Afars).
 As a result of the fighting's civilian casualties, ARDUF reconciled with the Ethiopian government to minimize civilian casualties in the region and condemned the Eritrean government's attacks.

+In March 2, 2007, ARDUF militants take as hostages five British embassy personnel, workers and relatives of workers, along with nine Ethiopian guides and embassy personnel, during a tour of the Afar region in Hamedela.
+The crisis ended without casualties or people wounded.

 ARDUF claimed responsibility for a January 16, 2012 attack on a group of tourists at Erta Ale in which five were killed, some taken as hostages and others wounded.
-In March 2012 ARDUF released two tourists kidnapped in the attack.
+In March 2012, ARDUF released two tourists kidnapped in the attack.

+In December 3, 2017, Dr. Walter Reopert, a German tourist was shot dead and his guide was injured in the assault, near the Erta Ale Volcano in Zone 2 district, Afar.
+Some sources suspected that the killing was carried out by the ARDUF.